silverstripe/cwp/docs/en/02_Features/01_Solr_search/01_Running_solr_locally.md

 	$ framework/sake dev/tasks/Solr_Reindex "verbose=1"

 You should be able to search your site now.

-## Differences to CWP

-There are some differences between locally running Solr, and the Solr service running on CWP:

-* CWP does not permit customistion of the `solrconfig.xml` file.
-If you want to use a custom configuration, you'll need to submit it through the Service Desk for vetting.
-* CWP Solr is a shared service and comes with certain limitations as described in the Acceptable Use Policy on the introduction page of this guide.

 ## Debugging locally via the web interface